Vaughn Grissom Player Props: Braves vs. Marlins

 Marlins Pitching Rankings

-- The Marlins pitching staff ranks 22nd in MLB with a collective 8.4 strikeouts per nine innings.
+- The pitching staff for the Marlins has a collective 8.4 K/9, which ranks 21st in the league.

-- The Marlins' 4.43 team ERA ranks 19th across all MLB pitching staffs.
+- The Marlins have the 21st-ranked team ERA across all league pitching staffs (4.56).

 © 2023 Data Skrive.
 All rights reserved.